Skip to content

 Is SEPBLAC the same as Banco de España?

-No. SEPBLAC is administratively independent of BdE, although it shares some technical infrastructure (notably EDITRAN).
-BdE handles prudential supervision; SEPBLAC handles AML.
+No. SEPBLAC is a separate authority, although it shares some technical infrastructure (notably EDITRAN).
+Banco de España handles prudential supervision; SEPBLAC handles AML/CTF.

 Yes.
-Article 2 of Ley 10/2010 lists EMIs and PIs as obligated subjects.
-The full set of duties — SARs, DMO, FTF, internal controls — applies, regardless of whether the EMI is Spanish-licensed or passporting in.
+Ley 10/2010 lists EMIs and PIs among obligated subjects.
+The full set of duties — SARs, DMO, FTF, internal controls — applies whether the firm is Spanish-licensed or passporting in with Spanish activity.

 What is the main law I need to know?